nagasudhirpulla/taming_python/blog/skills/flask_jinja_template_inheritance.md

 <hr/>

-In this post we will learn how to use jinja templates for flask server side rendering The topics covered are
+In this post we will learn how to use Template Inheritance in flask jinja templates for creating reusable and complex layouts
-* if, elif, else in jinja template
-* inline if else
-* check if variable is defined
-* for loop in jinja templates
-* access for loop iterator in jinja using loop.index0 or loop.index
-* create a sequence of numbers in jinja using 'range' function
-* filters in jinja templates
-	* count
-	* join
-	* round, int
-	* upper, lower, title, capitalize, trim
-	* escape

 ## if, elif, else in jinja template
 ```py